gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 ### Source files

-1. `staking/src/lib.rs` - contains functions of the 'staking' contract.
+1. `staking/src/lib.rs` - contains functions of the 'staking' program.
-2. `staking/io/src/lib.rs` - contains Enums and structs that the contract receives and sends in the reply.
+2. `staking/io/src/lib.rs` - contains Enums and structs that the program receives and sends in the reply.

 ### Structs

-The contract has the following structs:
+The program has the following structs:

 ```rust title="staking/src/lib.rs"
 struct Staking {